FBDev64/Homelab/README.md

 From there, you could get information about Pi Zero W and Pico.

 ## Software
-To have any information about Hardware, see [Software](Documentation/Pi.md) From there, you could get information about OSes and Software.
+To have any information about Software, see [Software](Documentation/Pi.md) From there, you could get information about OSes and Software.

 ## Contributing